jonnonz1/nz-statute-book/acts/public/1965/building-societies-act-1965.md

 **Annual return**

 ### 103 Duty to make annual return
-(1) Every society shall, in the first 3 months of each financial year, send to the Registrar for registration a return relating to its affairs for the previous financial year: provided that a society need not make a return under this subsection in the financial year in which it is incorporated.
+(1) Every society must, within 4 months of its balance date (within the meaning of section 41 of the Financial Reporting Act 2013), send to the Registrar for registration a return relating to its affairs for the previous financial year: provided that a society need not make a return under this subsection in the financial year in which it is incorporated.
 (2) The annual return shall contain such information and be in such form as may be prescribed.
 (2A) The annual return must be signed by—